ScaleComputing/terraform-provider-hypercore/docs/resources/vm.md

 subcategory: ""
 description: |-
-  HypercoreVM resource to create a VM from a template VM
+  HypercoreVM resource to create a VM from a template VM A running VM might need to shutdown to apply required changes.
+  In this case first a nice ACPI shutdown is tried.
+  If the VM does not stop, a force shutdown is tried.
+  In both cases provider wait up to HC_VM_SHUTDOWN_TIMEOUT seconds for VM to shutdown.
+  HC_VM_SHUTDOWN_TIMEOUT dafault value is 300 seconds.
+  HC_VM_SHUTDOWN_TIMEOUT can be changed via environ.
+  The provider will currently try to shutdown VM only before VM delete.
 ---

 # hypercore_vm (Resource)

 HypercoreVM resource to create a VM from a template VM

+A running VM might need to shutdown to apply required changes.
+In this case first a nice ACPI shutdown is tried.
+If the VM does not stop, a force shutdown is tried.
+In both cases provider wait up to HC_VM_SHUTDOWN_TIMEOUT seconds for VM to shutdown.
+HC_VM_SHUTDOWN_TIMEOUT dafault value is 300 seconds.
+HC_VM_SHUTDOWN_TIMEOUT can be changed via environ.

+The provider will currently try to shutdown VM only before VM delete.

 ## Example Usage